Employer-Sponsored Health Coverage

 What it Covers

-All employer-sponsored, individual, or public health coverage options must cover your needs when it comes to these EHBs.
-The biggest thing that will vary is how much you’ll have to pay, which we’ll look at later; and even then, there are limits to how much your insurance can charge you for your care.
+The biggest thing that will vary between different plans is how much you’ll have to pay; and even then, there are limits to how much your insurance can charge you for your care.

-These are the Essential Health Benefits that all plans must provide:
+These are the Essential Health Benefits that employer-sponsored plans must provide at employers with 50 or fewer employees (larger employers often offer similar benefits):

 - Ambulatory patient services (care you get without being admitted to the hospital)